Eric

 for the inclusion of electronic imagery on a large screenin that

 family.
-Dr. Miller received his M.A. degree in 1996.
+Dr Eric received his M.A. degree in 1996.
 From

 professor at St. John's University (Staten Island, NYC campus) and Fordham